 Rina has performed for multiple National Association of Teachers of Singing (NATS) Master Classes as well as a SCNATS State Student Auditions in Spartanburg where she won first place and a Certificate of Distinction in her category (Contemporary Commercial Music).
 After receiving accolades from judges and reaching the final rounds of multiple voice competitions for both CS Music and New York Lyric Opera Company, she has been spotlighted in a national publication, CS Music Magazine, for her unique emergence into a fascinating new career.

 In addition to her accomplishments as a vocalist, Rina is also a gifted visual artist working primarily in oils.
+Accompanying each of her paintings is a poem to further illuminate what is brushed onto the canvas.
+She recently exhibited her original oil “Mr. Elijah’s Masterpiece” at The Floyd Center for the Arts in Art Appalachia:2020 juried by Wendy Earle, Curator of Contemporary Arts at the Southeastern Center for Contemporary Arts in Winston-Salem, NC.
 She recently was included as a featured artist in MOJA Arts Festival 2019 Juried Art Exhibition with her original oil grisaille portrait of Aretha Franklin entitled “Respect”.
 She made her first appearance with Piccolo Spoleto as both a vocal and visual artist as well as a poet for two productions in May/June 2019 debuting her solo show “Seasons: A Visual and Vocal Journey” with composer and pianist Arshak Sirunyan.

 She also was a featured soloist and exhibited original artwork created especially for “Sounds of the Holy City with Small Opera, Staff & Palette, and Mt.
 Zion AME”.